ISCDtoolbox/GraphicsEngine/README.md

 # INTRODUCTION

-SUscCGL (Sorbonne Universités SCientific Computer Graphics Library) is an C++ library, developed at ICS@SU (Institut du Calcul et de la Simulation), providing an Open Source Framework to ease the creation of 3D software applications in a scientific context.
+SUscCGL (Sorbonne Universités SCientific Computer Graphics Library) is a C++ library, developed at ICS@SU (Institut du Calcul et de la Simulation), providing an Open Source Framework to ease the creation of 3D software applications in a scientific context.

 Among the different features of SUscCGL, the developer will find all the tools necessary for:
 - Window and subwindow creation and management
 - 3D objects manipulation
 - Custom user interaction, via a graphical interface or mouse and keyboard shortcuts
-- Extensive rendering options (full material, lighting, background... customisation)
+- Extensive rendering options (material, lighting, background, color palettes... customisation)
 - ...

 # Installation (Mac OS & Linux)